NVIDIA/NeMo/examples/multimodal/modular_speechllm/README.md

     "audio_filepath": "path/to/audio.wav",
-    "offset": 0.0, # offset of the audio in seconds, this is an optional field "duration": 10.0 , # duration of the audio in seconds, can set to `None` to load the whole audio "question": "what is the transcription of the audio?", this is an optional field, see below for more details "answer": "the transcription of the audio",
+    "offset": 0.0, # offset of the audio in seconds, this is an optional field "duration": 10.0 , # duration of the audio in seconds, can set to `None` to load the whole audio "question": "what is the transcription of the audio?", # this is an optional field, see below for more details "answer": "the transcription of the audio", # optional for inference }
-}
 ```